Lewes Cycle Map – 3rd edition Jan 2018

-We are working with partners Cycle Lewes , Dr Bike, Lewes Living Streets and Cycle Shack to create an updated Lewes cycle map.
-It has been a priority for a while to print up an updated version of the map; which has gone through two previous editions, to identify safe routes through the town and the location of cycle racks.
+It has been a priority for a while to print up an updated version of the map.
+It has gone through two previous editions.
 This should improve people’s experiences getting about on two wheels around Lewes.
-The map will also include some ideas for trips to the countryside from the town.
-Big thanks to Lewes Town Council for their financial support towards this.
+The map also includes some ideas for trips to the countryside from the town.
+Big thanks to Lewes Town Council for their financial support towards this and to Cycle Shack who also have Bike Hire.
+And to Tim Locke for researching and writing the text and Andy Gammon for the design work.
+Many people helped to check the text also.

-Working with the Lewes Area Access Group and local businesses it is aimed to create a project to improve access for disabled people, whether visitors or locals, in the town.
+Working with the Lewes Area Access Group and local businesses it is aimed to create a guide to identify access for disabled people, people with mobility or communication needs, dementia, parents of young children etc whether visitors or locals, in the town.
 This was a topic at the AGM in 2016 and remains a priority for 2017.
+Work on this proceed during 2018.

 Lewes Fossil Festival 2017